 3. Audit Cash Flow:

 Cash flow is crucial, especially for small businesses.
-A consistent positive cash flow suggests stability and good liquidity, whereas negative cash flow might indicate operational inefficiencies.
+A consistent positive cash flow suggests stability and good liquidity, whereas a negative cash flow might indicate operational inefficiencies.

 4. Look at Accounts Receivable and Payable: